-LNG far outperforms conventional marine fuels in terms of minimizing local emissions to improve air quality and can significantly reduce GHG emissions.
-LNG emits zero sulfur oxides (SOx) and virtually zero particulate matter (PM) and compared to existing heavy marine fuel oils, LNG emits 90 percent less nitrogen oxides (NOx).
-Academic literature shows that realistic reductions of GHG by 10 to 20 percent are achievable, with a potential for 25 percent or more as technology develops over the coming years, compared with conventional oil-based fuels.
+LNG far outperforms conventional marine fuels in terms of minimizing harmful air emissions and can significantly reduce greenhouse gas (GHG) emissions.
+LNG emits zero sulfur oxides (SOx) and virtually zero particulate matter (PM).
+Compared to existing heavy marine fuel oils, LNG emits 90 percent less nitrogen oxides (NOx).
+Through the use of best practices and appropriate technologies to minimize methane leakage, realistic reductions of GHG by 10 to 20 percent compared with conventional fuels can be achieved.

 “Improvements in marine propulsion systems continue to advance apace, with today’s engines already significantly ahead of previous years’ technologies," Keller said.
 "It is expected that these improvements will continue as OEMs concentrate on accelerating emissions performance.
 In combination with efficiency measures being developed for new ships in response to the IMO’s Energy Efficiency Design Index (EEDI), LNG provides a viable and effective means of achieving the IMO’s target for a 40 percent reduction in carbon intensity by 2030, as well as longer term goals.”

 LNG provides the shipping industry with the opportunity for a safe and scalable fuel to meet global marine energy demands.
 Bulk supply infrastructure for LNG already exists along the main shipping lanes today and LNG bunkering capacity is growing rapidly with 20 bunker vessels expected to be in service by 2020.